qqkookie/NaraiMudLegacy/README.md

 Narai Mud Legacy
 ======================

-This is source archive of Narai text Mud.
+This is source archive of Narai text MUD.
 Narai is very old Korean text MUD, circa 1995.

 It is in lineage of KIT-MUD, and its ancestor Diku-MUD, which is